7Block Labs

 • Ethereum L1/L2 (consensus & blobs):

-• Beacon API + blob sidecars; and/or
+• Use the Beacon API together with blob sidecars; or

 • Firehose/Substreams (multi-chain streaming):